 Individual: How are employees' personal health and wellbeing?

-This section is intended to understand how people are doing at the organization overall.
-Oftentimes, this is the only thing that an employee wellbeing survey will measure, but you really need to understand the other 4 aspects.
-Addressing wellbeing holistically is crucial for making a meaningful impact on people’s wellbeing.
-Companies also have a moral imperative to act when asking questions about personal wellbeing.
+This section is intended to understand how people are doing in the organization overall.
+Often, this is the only thing an employee wellbeing survey will measure, but you need to understand the other four aspects to get a holistic image of wellbeing.
+It's also essential to remember that companies also have a moral imperative to act when asking questions about personal wellbeing.
 In other words, don't ask a question unless you expect to be able to take action to improve on it.

 These are personal wellbeing questions you can ask: